FukamiRui/python-study/README.md

-# python-study
+# study-log
-My history of studying Python
+My log of studying with Python: